-My restaurant ratings below are a mixture of things combining service, ambiance and the food.
-For example while Til Gavo definitely isn’t the best food, it absolutely is one of the best locations to soak in Sedona while you eat.
+The restaurant ratings below are a mixture of things combining service, ambiance and the food.
+For example while Til Gavo maybe isn’t the absolute best food, it absolutely is one of the nicest locations to soak in Sedona while you eat.

 1. Enchantment Resort – Take Your Pick from Til Gavo, View 180 or Che Ah Chi

 I know, I cheated right off the bat by giving you 3 options.
 However, no matter what you do for food in Sedona, get to the Enchantment Resort and eat there, ideally during sunset.
 They are a touch of fine dining in terms of cost but it is worth it.

 Enchantment Resort is also the nicest hotel in Sedona but it is very expensive so be warned.
 As of writing you can’t find it on third party sites and must book on their website.

-3. Page Springs Cellars
+2. Page Springs Cellars

 If you have read any other of my Sedona articles you know I love this place.
 It is such a great place to go with the views of the wineries, cheap-ish wine tastings and a solid menu.
 They also have live music on Friday and Saturday nights.

 If you are in Sedona for a date weekend, a girls trip… maybe a guys trip… you absolutely have to stop by here along with the other two wineries right next door.
 It is in what I will call the winery corridor right next door to Javelina Leap Vineyard and Oak Creek Vineyards.